hosseinv93/itp2lt/README.md

     1. Create a new folder and place the 'ffnonbonded.itp' file from the Opls-aa forcefield directory in your Gromacs installation into this folder.

-    2. Copy your molecule's PDB file into the same folder, ensuring it is named 'mol.pdb'.
+    2. Copy your molecule's PDB file into the same folder, ensuring it is named "mol.pdb".

-    3. Place your molecule's ITP file in the folder, making sure it is named 'mol.itp'.
+    3. Place your molecule's ITP file in the folder, making sure it is named "mol.itp".

     4. Execute the script.